naoshibaikyu/wilyswarriors/CR_S1_PIEASSDraft.md

 HornetAngry: NO!!!
 PIRATES ARE BETTER

-FakeSnickers: What I sell you on a Wii U Classic.
+FakeSnicker: What I sell you on a Wii U Classic.

 HornetGlare: No.